TylerGibbs02/Active-Directory-Domain-Services-Lab/docs/01-domain-setup.md

 # Domain Setup

 ## Objective
-Create a new Forest and Domain and promote server to DC
+Create the Domain and promote server to DC

 ## Steps Performed
 1. Assigned server with a static IP address and pointed its DNS to the loopback address